soumya997/use-me/tcs.md

 The number 1 starts from block-1,2 on block-2,3 on block -3, 4 on block-4 and 5 on block-5.
 Again 6 on block-4 and so on.

-Here we observe a pattern, the numbers 10,8 and 2 are on block-2 , 3,7 and 11 on the block 3 and so on.
+Here we observe a pattern: the numbers 10,8 and 2 are on block-2 , 3,7 and 11 on block 3 and so on.

 Given a positive integer N. The task is to find the correct block to which the number assigned.